foliovision/fv-wordpress-flowplayer/readme.txt

 There are also server-side tools for fixing of this written in Python and there one for PHP, but it fails on videos bigger than the PHP memory limit.

+= I'm getting error about 'HTTP range requests' =

+Please check with your technical support if your web server supports HTTP range requests.
+Most of the modern web servers support this feature (Apache, Nginx, Lighttpd, Litespeed...).
+It's important for fast seeking in HTML5 video playback.

+Other possible cause is that you are using some membership plugin to protect downloading of your videos (Premise and others).
+While this might seem like a good solution, we don't recommend it as it increases the load of your server and it won't allow seeking in the videos.
+You can use <a href="http://foliovision.com/wordpress/plugins/fv-wordpress-flowplayer/secure-amazon-s3-guide">Amazon S3 with privacy settings</a>, just hit the link to read our illustrated guide.

+= Are there any known compatibility issues? =

+We heard about problems when using some fancy pro templates like OptimizePress (read below for fixing instructions) or Gantry framework.
+These templates often break the Wordpress conventions (probably as they often try to add too many non-template functions, like video support built-in into the template).
+We can debug the issues for you, just head over to our website and order the pro support.

 = I'm using OptimizePress template. =

 First click the "Check template" button on the pluging settings screen.
 It will likely report an issue like: